It’s no secret Gainesville Middle School’s more than 1,800 student population has surpassed its building capacity.

-If the education special purpose local option sales tax is approved on March 25, $32 million will go toward adding a new middle school in the area of Gainesville Exploration and Mundy Mill academies.
+Adrian Niles, Gainesville City Schools’ chief operations officer, said $32 million would go toward adding the new building in the area of Gainesville Exploration and Mundy Mill academies.

-The proposed site is located off of McEver Road, across from the old Free Chapel site.
+The proposed site for the new middle school is located off of McEver Road, across from the old Free Chapel site.